gnu-user/qa-project/design/test-framework/DESIGN_NOTES.md

     with # is skipped (comment) and any line starting with @ the test suite/case is skipped.

-      --> The test suite/case that is skipped MUST be displayed

 5. Test suites must have a test case list file with the same name as the test suite (ie. login test suite has login.lst)